Skip to content

 When to choose lit-element

-Choose lit-element when your primary concern is server response time and best practices.
+Choose lit-element when your primary concern is server response time and accessibility.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built